middlebury/middlebury-script-lab/_sections/organizers.md

 ---

-Middlebury College is organizing and sponsoring the Script Lab through the [Ron and Jessica Liebowitz Fund for Innovation](http://www.middlebury.edu/about/fund-innovation), which provides support for experimental and unconventional projects that have the potential to create lasting, positive change and strengthen Middlebury’s educational experience.
+The Middlebury Script Lab was initiated through the [Ron and Jessica Liebowitz Fund for Innovation](http://www.middlebury.edu/about/fund-innovation) and it is currently organized and sponsored by Middlebury College through its Envisioning Middlebury initiative.

 Middlebury College, located in Middlebury, Vermont, is a liberal arts college with a tradition of social engagement, entrepreneurship, and innovation.
 In addition to its undergraduate College, Middlebury is home to a number of other exceptional schools and programs, including the Middlebury Language Schools, the Bread Loaf Writers’ Conferences, and the Bread Loaf School of English.